This post may contain affiliate links. Please see my disclosure policy for details.

 Culross Palace has been featured in seasons 1, 2, and 4 of Outlander.
 So, it’s well worth a visit to travel back in time and visit the backdrops from the series for yourself!

-After having been here, I would recommend spending at least 1-2 hours here to make the most of your visit as there is lots to see.
+After having been here, I would recommend spending at least 1-2 hours here to make the most of your visit as there is lots to see and do.

 As well as an Outlander location, Culross Palace has a fascinating history you’ll want to stick around and discover.